 How to Tour Nepal In 5 Days

 NEPAL is a country so close to nature that has numerous heavenly scenic views to awestruck anyone who passes by.
 Nepal is a country for religious visits (numerous Hindu temples and Buddhists worship places), spiritual, mountaineering, enjoying nature’s serenity, explore local markets.
+A perfect place for family travel.

 Nepal has preserved it’s natural beauty and has developed so much inspite of the geographical challenges.
 Some if it’s historic monuments even have recognition as UNESCO World Heritage Sites.